 Some of us will move across the world and serve the Lord with our lives, and even our deaths, to see the unreached reached.
 But all of us are called to pray—to pray that God’s name be made known from Jerusalem to Samaria to the ends of the earth (Acts 1:8).

 Even when we may not have succeeded in our past prayer habits, His mercy is new every morning (Lamentations 3:22–23).
 With that in mind, here are three practical ways to start praying for the unreached daily.

 1. Use the Mundane

 When you’re doing your daily, mundane tasks (filling out a report, folding laundry, starting on another assignment), what if you took the extra mental space you have to pray?
-To pray for others who might be taking care of their family’s clothing needs in an area of the world where they have not heard the name of Jesus.
+To pray for others who might be taking care of their families.
+And their family’s clothing needs in an area of the world where they have not heard the name of Jesus.
 To pray for the business worker who doesn’t know the transforming power of the gospel even as you complete your business tasks.

 2. Remind to Remember